megumi-mori/SimplyFire-beta/docs/source/index.rst

 Welcome to SimplyFire's documentation!
 =======================================

-hello world!
+SimplyFire is a open-source software for analyzing electrophysiology data.
+The software is developed with ease of use and customizability in mind.

-Check out the :doc:`usage` the project.
+Check out the :doc:`Installation` section on how to get started.

-Lumache has its documentation hosted on Read the Docs.
+SimplyFire's documentation is hosted on Read the Docs.

 .. note::